 Further, XRP tokens are not mined – unlike bitcoin and others – but each transaction on Ripple’s distributed network destroys a small amount of XRP that adds a deflationary measure to the Ripple token but which may add an inflationary measure to its price.

 Ripple Labs’ software is starting to be adopted by banks but the native XRP token has yet to be used by financial institutions on a significant scale.
-Critics cite Ripple’s relative centralisation compared to other cryptos, as well as its price volatility, as to key risks.
+Critics cite Ripple’s relative centralisation compared to other cryptos, as well as its price volatility, as two key risks.

 Some expect that as soon as one bank uses XRP, the rest will quickly follow.
-According to the CEO of CryptoCompare.com, “Right now the big question on everybody’s lips is whEther banks are going to adopt the native token, XRP.
-Their main worry is whEther they can hedge their liquidity risk.”
+According to the CEO of CryptoCompare.com, “Right now the big question on everybody’s lips is whether banks are going to adopt the native token, XRP.
+Their main worry is whether they can hedge their liquidity risk.”
 He adds,“As long as their markets keep deepening, and the liquidity broadens globally then its use case will improve.
 As soon as the first bank hops on board with XRP I think the floodgates will open.”

 Bitcoin Cash (BCH)